rey/reyhan.org/_posts/2013-05-09-thoughts-on-what-i-do.md

 What was remarkable about talking to Joe was his appreciation of good user interface.
 He was genuinely excited by OS X and there were times where he dropped to a guilty whisper as he told me something he found particularly brilliant, as if you shouldn't feel such _delight_ in a user experience.

 My motivation for doing what I do is the opportunity to craft experiences that delight.
-A delightful user inteface should not be an exception but the norm.
+A delightful user interface should not be an exception but the norm.